Hoot-Coding-V2/hoot-coding/README.md

 <https://www.gnu.org/licenses/why-not-lgpl.html>.
 ```
 # Disclaimer
-Bark is not affiliated with Scratch, Turbowarp, nor PenguinMod.
+Hoot is not affiliated with Scratch, Turbowarp, nor PenguinMod.
 All credit for the idea goes to these founding orginizations.